thchr/Brillouin.jl/README.md

 [![Coverage](https://codecov.io/gh/thchr/Brillouin.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/thchr/Brillouin.jl)

-Brillouin.jl is a Julia package that provides tools to generate and visualize **k**-space paths and Brillouin zones (for eigenvalue problems in crystals).
+Brillouin.jl is a Julia package that provides tools to generate and visualize **k**-space paths and Brillouin zones for eigenvalue problems in crystals.
 The **k**-path functionalities are inspired by the Python [SeeK-path package](https://github.com/giovannipizzi/seekpath) (and return equivalent paths in 3D).

 ## Examples